I’ll never forget learning about Joseph Smith in my 11th-grade American History class.

 Yet while Joseph wasn’t perfect, he certainly was not the manipulative charlatan people accuse him of being.

-Catholic scholar Stephen H. Webb wrote the following inspired words about the prophet:
+The late Catholic scholar Stephen H. Webb wrote the following inspired words about the prophet:

 “By any measurement, Joseph Smith was a remarkable person.
 His combination of organizational acumen with spiritual originality and personal decorum and modesty is rare in the history of religion.
 He was so steadfast in his ability to inspire men and women through times of great hardship that none of those who knew him could claim to fully understand him.
 He knew more about theology and philosophy than it was reasonable for anyone in his position to know, as if he were dipping into the deep, collective unconsciousness of Christianity with a very long pen.
 He read the Bible in ways so novel that he can be considered a theological innocent—he expanded and revised the biblical narrative without questioning its authority—yet he brusquely overturned ancient and impregnable metaphysical assumptions with the aplomb of an assistant professor.
 For someone so charismatic, he was exceptionally humble, even ordinary, and he delegated authority with the wisdom of a man looking far into the future for the well-being of his followers.
 It would be tempting to compare him to Mohammed—who also combined pragmatic political skill and a genius for religious innovation—if he were not so deeply Christian.”